 A man and woman beneath an archway which gives entrance to a house and domain.
 They are accompanied by a child, who looks curiously at two dogs accosting an ancient personage seated in the foreground.
 The child's hand is on one of them.

-Divinatory Meanings: Gain, riches; family matters, archives, extraction, the abode of a family.
-Reversed: Chance, fatality, loss, robbery, games of hazard; sometimes gift, dowry, pension.
+Gain, riches; family matters, archives, extraction, the abode of a family.

+Chance, fatality, loss, robbery, games of hazard; sometimes gift, dowry, pension.

-PENTACLES: NINE
+PENTACLES.
+NINE.

-A woman, with a bird upon her wrist, stands amidst a great abundance of grapevines in the garden of a manorial house.
+A woman, with a bird upon her wrist, stands amidst a great abundance of grape-vines in the garden of a manorial house.
 It is a wide domain, suggesting plenty in all things.
 Possibly it is her own possession and testifies to material well-being.

-Divinatory Meanings: Prudence, safety, success, accomplishment, certitude, discernment.
-Reversed: Roguery, deception, voided project, bad faith.
+Prudence, safety, success, accomplishment, certitude, discernment.

+Roguery, deception, voided project, bad faith.

-PENTACLES: EIGHT
+PENTACLES.
+EIGHT.

 An artist in stone at his work, which he exhibits in the form of trophies.

-Divinatory Meanings: Work, employment, commission, craftsmanship, skill in craft and business, perhaps in the preparatory stage.
-Reversed: Voided ambition, vanity, cupidity, exaction, usury.
+Work, employment, commission, craftsmanship, skill in craft and business, perhaps in the preparatory stage.

+Voided ambition, vanity, cupidity, exaction, usury.
 It may also signify the possession of skill, in the sense of the ingenious mind turned to cunning and intrigue.

-PENTACLES: SEVEN
+PENTACLES.
+SEVEN.

 A young man, leaning on his staff, looks intently at seven pentacles attached to a clump of greenery on his right; one would say that these were his treasures and that his heart was there.

-Divinatory Meanings: These are exceedingly contradictory; in the main, it is a card of money, business, barter; but one reading gives altercation, quarrels--and another innocence, ingenuity, purgation.
-Reversed: Cause for anxiety regarding money which it may be proposed to lend.
+These are exceedingly contradictory; in the main, it is a card of money, business, barter; but one reading gives altercation, quarrel-and another innocence, ingenuity, purgation.

+Cause for anxiety regarding money which it may be proposed to lend.